marygooneratne/cellsociety-team16/doc/DESIGN_PLAN.md

 The View object is responsible for the visual representation of the CellGrid and integrating the appropriate cellView objects into it.
 ####Instance Variables:
 * gridView: the JavaFX node responsible for the visual representation of the grid
-* cellViewList: an 2D arraylist of JavaFX nodes of CellView objects corresponding to cells
+* cellViewList: an 2D arraylist of JavaFX nodes of Visualization.Cell objects corresponding to cells
 ####Classes:
 * updateGridView(): updates the nodes of the grid representing the cells by calling updateCellViewList()
 * updateCellViewList(): iterates through list and changes image node for changed Cells